 Listing with Trade Me: The cons

 - It will cost you.
-A standard Trade Me listing for a rental property is $99 to $189 – depending on the rent amount, this will get you a listing on until your property has been rented. an upgraded ‘featured’ listings which put you at the top of the search results with a bright yellow border around your listing.
-While this is great for getting your listing seen it also means more money.
+A standard Trade Me listing for a rental property is $109 to $229 – depending on the rent amount, this will get you a listing for a week.
+An upgraded ‘featured’ listing puts you at the top of the search results with a bright yellow border around your listing.
+While this is great for getting your listing seen, it also means an additional cost.